 Looking after someone elderly who doesn’t have access to the internet?

-The information we have suggestions that those over 60 are most at risk from the virus and have therefore been asked to isolate for longer periods of time.
+The information we have suggests that those over 60 are most at risk from the virus and have therefore been asked to isolate for longer periods of time.

-We have created this document full of useful tips and activities your friends/family member might like to try whilst their are self-isolating
+We have created this document full of useful tips and activities your friend/family member might like to try whilst they’re self-isolating